Our goal is to share information and products that are truly helpful to renters.

 App Store: #/5, Google Play: 3.5/5

 Mvelopes is a virtual envelope budgeting system.
 Before technology took over the world and we had access to all of these apps, many people wrote “rent” or “food” on actual envelopes and allocated portions of their paycheck into each envelope.
-With Mvelopes, you do this same thing — digitally.
-You can create as many as you want and for any category of spending that you choose.

 Pros: Mvelopes helps you visualize where your money is going and encourages you to cut down on extra spending and set aside savings.
 There are three versions available, so you can choose how much you want to pay for various premium features.

-Best budgeting app for couples: Goodbudget
+Best budget app for couples: Goodbudget

 App Store: #/5, Google Play: 4.5/5